Skip to navigation Skip to content

 • does not receive an income support payment

-• receives Age Pension (Blind) or Disability Support Pension (Blind) with Rent Assistance
+• receives Age Pension (Blind) or DSP (Blind) with Rent Assistance

 Carers can use the Manage income and assets online service to notify their self-employment income and hours.
 However, they need to contact directly to advise their hours for CP purposes.

 Carers and their partners can also report using phone self-service.
-However, if the carer’s activity hours exceed 25 hours per week, the caller is:
+However, if the carer's activity hours exceed 25 hours per week or the 100 hour work limit, the caller is:

 • transferred to the Carer line if during business hours, or